-Tax services (primarily compliance) \$131,764

-Other compliance and assurance services \$161,472
+Tax services (primarily compliance) \$131,764 Other compliance and assurance services \$161,472

-A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out below.
+A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out on the next page.

 This report has been made in accordance with a resolution of directors.